kiboschool/tk-web-foundations/src/lessons/action-and-interaction/introduction-to-javascript.md

 JavaScript is a different kind of language than HTML and CSS.

 HTML and CSS happen “all at once”.
-The browser shows the whole HTML page, with all the styles applied.
-The order of elements in HTML determines the structure of page content, and the order of CSS determines precedence, but there is no notion of “time”.
+When the web browser loads it shows the whole HTML page, with all the styles applied.
+The order of HTML elements determines the structure of page content, and the order of CSS determines which styles are applied, but there is no idea of “time”.

 JavaScript happens step by step.
-Each line runs, one after the other.
-Instead of thinking in terms of the structure of the page, instead you think about steps for the computer to follow, like a recipe for cooking a meal.
+Like a recipe for cooking a meal.
+Each line "runs", one after the other.
+Instead of thinking of the structure of the page, think about Javascript as steps for the computer to follow.

 ### JavaScript in 14 minutes